nickreich/methods2/class2_SLRIntro/README.md

 Class agenda
-* random presentations: data visualizations
+* mini-lecture: introduction to regression (30 min)
-* mini-lecture: introduction to regression
+* introduction to ggplot2 (30 min)
-* lab: OpenIntro Lab 7.
+* small groups: establish criteria for good data visualizations (10 min)
-* exercise: Everyone make a guess at minimal RSS after three tries with the plot_ss().
-Take averages in groups.
-Compare to minimal RSS based on lm() output.
+* big group: consensus criteria

 Homework
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
-* Finish OpenIntro Lab 7 for next class
+* Prepare your own data visualization walk-through with a dataset of your own chosen from [these datasets](http://biostat.mc.vanderbilt.edu/wiki/Main/DataSets).
+An example walk through (of a much simpler/cleaner dataset than what you will be looking at) can be found in the class2 folder with the name lab_ggplot2DataViz.